someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

     return LagrangianDensity(effective_operators)
 ```

-This creates tractable models that capture essential semantic dynamics at each scale without computational explosion from tracking irrelevant microstructure.
+This approach yields tractable models that retain the essential semantic dynamics at each scale, sidestepping computational explosion from tracking irrelevant microstructure.

 ---